SU-IST707-SP26/group-project-treeo/final/submission.md

 ### Discussion
 We successfully achieved our goal of framing the problem as "Where do I field my forces?" rather than "Where will arrests happen?"
 By isolating the variance uniquely explained by deployment, we addressed the stakeholder need for Resource Efficiency.

-Our results indicate that nearly one-third of NYC's crime hotspots may be artifacts of high officer density.
-For a stakeholder like the NYPD Strategic Planning Bureau, this is a call to action: instead of sinking more forces into these "Vanishing Hotspots," they should prioritize the 68% of Persistent Hotspots where the model predicts high crime even in the absence of police.
+Our results indicate that about 1/3 of NYC's crime hotspots may be artifacts of high officer density.
+For a stakeholder like the NYPD, this is a call to action because instead of putting more forces into these "Vanishing Hotspots," they should prioritize the 68% of Persistent Hotspots where the model predicts high crime even in the absence of police.

 Furthermore, our Relative Risk model addresses the need for Adaptability.
-By focusing on residuals, we identified "Blind Spots"—areas where crime is currently low but relative risk is spiking.
-This provides the NYPD with a tool to "explore" new areas rather than repeatedly "exploiting" historical hotspots.
+By focusing on residuals, we identified "Blind Spots" which are areas where crime is currently low but relative risk is spiking.
+This provides the NYPD with a tool to explore new areas rather than repeatedly exploiting historical hotspots.

 ### Discussion 2.0
 Discussion